 You may also find it worthwhile to conduct your own odour measurement and impact analysis activities.
-This could include a field odour impact survey or an odour emission assessment.
+This could include a sniff survey or an odour sampling survey.
 The data output of these kinds of analysis can be critical.
 Firstly, for improving your odour management plan.
 And secondly in court cases, to demonstrate an effective response to odour complaints.

-Sounds a bit stressful, but in reality odour complaints can be very powerful for operators.
+Having said that, it’s also true that odour complaints can be very powerful for operators.
 How?
 They give you an opportunity to demonstrate your commitment to responding to (and addressing) odour management problems.
 The best way to do this is with a robust and effective odour management plan.

-First of all, don’t worry.
-It’s not unusual for an odour management plan to need a bit of tweaking (or creating!).
-There are lots of handy resources available to help you.
+First of all, don’t worry!
+It’s not unusual for an odour management plan to need a bit of tweaking (or creating).
+There are lots of resources available to help you.
 To get you started, here’s what’s available from the Environment Agency and the IAQM.